Actor Jussie Smollett sentenced to 150 days in jail, thousands in fines for falsely reporting a hate crime

 Before the sentencing, Linn denied a motion from the defense to overturn the guilty verdict.

-In January 2019, Smollett, who is Black and gay, told Chicago police he was physically attacked late at night in the city’s Streeterville neighborhood.
-He said his assailants poured an unknown chemical substance on him, referred to him using racist and homophobic slurs, and yelled, “This is MAGA country,” referring to Donald Trump’s “Make America Great Again” campaign slogan.
+In January 2019, Smollett, who is Black and gay, told Chicago police that he was physically attacked late at night in the city’s Streeterville neighborhood.
+He said his assailants poured an unknown chemical substance on him, referred to him using racist and homophobic slurs, and yelled, “This is MAGA country,” referring to former president Donald Trump’s “Make America Great Again” campaign slogan.

 Smollett received swift support online in the aftermath of the incident, but doubts began to spread as specific details were released.
 In February 2019, police questioned Smollett’s alleged attackers and announced that the interviews “shifted the trajectory of the investigation.”
 Police later identified the two people as brothers Abimbola and Olabinjo Osundairo, both of whom had worked on “Empire.”